 The winner of the ‘Ernst and Young US Entrepreneur of the Year’ award in 2015, Jayshree was born in London and raised in New Delhi.
 She graduated in electrical engineering from San Francisco State University and studied masters in engineering management at Santa Clara University.
-Forbes Magazine previously named her ‘one of the top five most influential people in the networking industry.’
+Forbes Magazine previously named her ‘one of the five most influential people in the networking industry.’

 Neerja Sethi with a net worth of $1 billion, is the second richest Indian American business woman based in Florida.
-She was Director and co-founder of Syntel Inc., a prestigious IT consulting and outsourcing company.
-Her journey from Troy, Michigan where she co-founded Syntel at her residence with an initial investment of $2000 in 1980, to Forbes’ 2021 list of America’s richest self-made women makes an incredible success story.
+She was the Director and a co-founder of Syntel Inc., a prestigious IT consulting and outsourcing company.
+Her journey from Troy, Michigan where she co-founded Syntel at her residence with an initial investment of $2000 in 1980, to Forbes’ 2023 list of America’s richest self-made women makes an incredible success story.
 Acquired by a French IT firm for $3.4 billion in 2018, Syntel currently employs about 23,000 people around the world, 80% of which is in India.

 Named one of the world’s top 50 Women in Tech by Forbes, Neha Narkhede believes that being a little deaf to criticism and skepticism is a survival strategy in any male-dominated field.
 When she was growing up, her father laid the foundation of her future.
 Once she told CNBC, “When I was growing up, he selected books from different walks of life and told me stories of women who were trailblazers in very male-dominated fields.
 I read books about Indira Gandhi, Dr. Kiran Bedi, Indra Nooyi, and Kalpana Chawla.
 Reading their stories cultivated a sense of empowerment in me.”